-Musical timbre cognition
+Musical timbre perception and cognition

 Here’s a talk on early portions of the project (UC Berkeley Redwood Institute for Theoretical Neuroscience seminar, Dec 2013), as well as a talk on later portions of the project (Berlin Interdisciplinary Workshop on Timbre, Jan 2017).

-K. Siedenburg & S. McAdams: “The role of long-term familiarity and attentional maintenance in short-term memory for timbre”.
+K. Siedenburg & S. McAdams (2017): “The role of long-term familiarity and attentional maintenance in short-term memory for timbre”.
 Memory, 25(4), pp. 550-564

 K. Siedenburg, S. Mativetsky, S. McAdams (2016).
 Auditory and verbal memory in North Indian tabla drumming.
 Psychomusicology: Music, Mind, and Brain, 26 (4), pp. 327–336